 Making the Decision to Remove Your Wisdom Teeth

-If you are still reluctant to part with your molars, ask your dentist to explain what he sees with your teeth.
+If you are still reluctant to part with your molars, ask your dentist to explain what he or she sees with your teeth.
 In many cases, you can wait several months to see if things change before making your decision.
-But if you have pain, swelling or bad breath emanating from your back teeth, it may be time for a second look.
+But if you have pain, swelling, or bad breath emanating from your back teeth, it may be time for a second look.

-Innovative Implant and Oral Surgery in Bucks County is pleased to offer cutting-edge care to our patients.
-If you live in the Bucks County area and you are in need of an oral surgeon, please contact us for a consultation.
+Innovative Oral Surgery & Dental Implants in Bucks County and Montgomery County is pleased to offer cutting-edge care to our patients.
+If you live in the area and you are in need of an oral surgeon, please contact us for a consultation.

 - American Dental Association.
 Wisdom Teeth. https://www.mouthhealthy.org/en/az-topics/w/wisdom-teeth